microsoft/verona/src/mlir/lowering.md

 already been checked by the compiler at this point, so all reads and writes to those values are valid.

-At the 2IR level, we cna represent this as a simple `cast`, creating a new SSA variable with the new type but with the previous value.
+At the 2IR level, we can represent this as a simple `cast`, creating a new SSA variable with the new type but with the previous value.
 The correctness of the semantics is assumed valid.

+Any additional semantics, for example specific conversion function calls, should have been lowered by now to library calls, so we don't need to worry about them at this level.

 ### EndScopeStmt / OverwriteStmt